Welcome to The Stanford Shakespeare Company!

 Spring 2016: Wars of the Roses, co-directed by Adi Chang and Josh Petersen

 Shakespeare’s inaugural plays Henry VI Parts 1, 2, and 3, and Richard III recount the the political unrest England endured throughout the Wars of the Roses.
 King Henry VI, a Lancaster, is a young, naive, and pacifistic ruler who cannot handle the traitorous bloodlust of the York family, which includes one Duke Richard of Gloucester, a fearsome, crippled warrior whose are eyes set on the English throne.
-The Stanford Shakespeare Company presents Shakespeare’s first tetralogy, a set of four plays abridged into one three-hour spectacle with violent, political antics ranging from a burning at the stake to the cold-blooded murders of both children and kings.
+The Stanford Shakespeare Company presents Shakespeare’s first tetralogy, a set of four plays abridged into one 2.5-hour spectacle with violent, political antics ranging from a burning at the stake to the cold-blooded murders of both children and kings.

 Meanwhile, take a look at what we have to offer throughout the year…